Social Mobility and Child Poverty

 - Fairly represented or not?
 Footballers can be role models

 Blogs by the same author

-- Budget 2011 in Blogs by George Dugdale
+- Budget 2011 in Blog by George Dugdale

-- Removing Barriers to Literacy in Blogs by George Dugdale
+- Removing Barriers to Literacy in Blog by George Dugdale

-- National Literacy Trust response to Radio 4's Today programme story on literacy results in schools in Blogs by George Dugdale
+- National Literacy Trust response to Radio 4's Today programme story on literacy results in schools in Blog by George Dugdale

-- UK schools slip in PISA rankings in Blogs by George Dugdale
+- UK schools slip in PISA rankings in Blog by George Dugdale

-- School libraries are a wasted resource in Blogs by George Dugdale
+- School libraries are a wasted resource in Blog by George Dugdale